chris-townsend/PP4-Kitchen_Tales/README.md

 ### Footer

 - The footer section includes links to Facebook, Instagram, Twitter and Youtube.
-- Clicking the links in the footer opens a separate browser tab to avoid pulling the user away from the site.

 ![footer](docs/features/images/section-footer.webp)

+- Clicking the links in the footer will open in a separate browser tab to prevent users from navigating away from the site.

 ### Home Page
 ![Homepage](docs/features/images/features-homepage.webp)